hagnernils/ldgv/article.md

 Functions are not defined in the form of `Value -> Value`, but instead use `Value -> InterpretM`, a `Value` returned inside a monad.
 That is useful because operations on `Chan`s like `Chan.newChan`, reading and writing are of type `IO (Chan a)`, `IO ()` or `IO a`, so we have to somehow run them in the `IO` monad.
+The second feature we need is an environment that keeps track of variable bindings during the evaluation.
-We can solve this by stacking `Reader` and `IO` in a so-called monad transformer.
+We can solve this by stacking `Reader` (for access to variable bindings) with `IO` in a so-called monad transformer.

 ### Monad transformers
 Monad transformers behave like stacks of monads where each monad layer provides its own functionality.